adhywiranata/adhywiranata/README.md

 - 🌱 As a Software engineer, I am driven to craft software products with impact.
 - ⚙️ I love problems and passionate in solving them through pragmatic solutions.
-- 🔭 I also love tinkering with stuffs, especially on Elixir, Haskell, Scala, Clojure, Elm, and some other techie programming stuff.
+- 🔭 I also love tinkering with stuffs, especially on Haskell, Scala, Clojure, and Elm.
 - 🤓 I love any kind of space-themed things.
 Totally nerdy, huh?

 That's the gist of it.
 For more details about me, hop on to [my site](https://adhywiranata.com).